Yasi92/read-and-recommend/testing.md

 - Click on the "Delete" button on the review section and make sure before the deletion it opens a delete confirmation modal.
 - Make sure the modal triggers the right review to delete.
 - Ignore the deletion and make sure it returns safely to the profile page.
-- Submit the deletion and make sure the feedback message displays on the page informing the review was deleted.
+- Submit the deletion and make sure the feedback message pops up on the page informing the review was deleted.
 - Resize the window in the iPad and mobile screen size to make sure all sections are responsive and the layout changes on different screen sizes.